 - 1. A knob for setting seconds and minutes.
 Push in and turn clockwise to set time; counter-clockwise to decrease time.
-For time settings of 35 seconds or less, it is recommended that you turn the knob past 35 seconds and then back to the desired time. - 2.
+For time settings of 35 seconds or less, it is recommended that you turn the knob past 60 seconds and then back to the desired time. - 2.
 A thumb wheel for convenient setting of tens of minutes.
-Rotate upward to set time; downward to decrease time.
-The timer thumb wheel will not rotate until the timer is set to a time other than 0:00.
+Rotate upward to increase time; downward to decrease time.
+The timer thumb wheel will not rotate until the timer is set to a time above 0:15.